 5 Reasons to Open a Roth IRA

 For many people, Roth IRAs can provide the unique benefit of tax-free retirement income down the road.
 Whether you’re young and want to take advantage of your low tax bracket, you’re older and can’t contribute to a traditional IRA, or you’re somewhere in between, a Roth IRA could be the right retirement account for you.
-Following are five reasons why you should consider a Roth IRA as part of your overall retirement strategy.
+Following are five reasons to open a Roth IRA as part of your overall retirement strategy.

 Traditional IRAs and 401(k)s give you a tax break during the years that you save for retirement, but you have to pay taxes upon withdrawal.
 With Roth IRAs, you can make tax-free withdrawals of your original contributions at any time.